Deanie Ip

 Deanie Ip (born 25 December 1947) is a Hong Kong singer and actress.
-She has won the Hong Kong Film Awards once for Best Actress and three times for Best Supporting Actress.
-Deanie also won the Golden Horse Awards once for Best Leading Actress and twice for Best Supporting Actress; she also won a Coppa Volpi for the Best Actress at the 68th Venice International Film Festival.
-Her Cantopop albums were released by Universal Music Group and several local labels.
-A Hakka of Huiyang ancestry, she speaks Cantonese, Dapeng dialect, Mandarin and English.
+Ip released her debut EP Deanie Ip in 1969 before shifting her focus to live performances.
+She returned to recording in the early 1980s and went on to release several hit songs, but largely stepped away from the music industry in the late 1980s and 1990s to concentrate on film acting.
+She resumed her singing career in the early 2000s; in 2004, she won the Ultimate Song Award at the Ultimate Song Chart Awards for her duet “Beauty Remains” (美中不足) with Andy Hui, and in 2014 she participated in the ensemble recording of “Raise the Umbrella” (撐起雨傘) in support of the Umbrella Movement.
+In 2019, she was blacklisted in mainland China for supporting Hong Kong’s pro-democracy protests, with her music removed from streaming services.

+As an actor, Ip is acclaimed for her portrayals of grassroots characters.
+For her performance in the 2011 film A Simple Life, she won nine Best Actress awards, including at the 68th Venice International Film Festival, the 48th Golden Horse Awards, the 6th Asian Film Awards, and the 31st Hong Kong Film Awards.
+She has also won the Hong Kong Film Award for Best Supporting Actress three times and the Golden Horse Award for Best Supporting Actress twice.

 Music career

 In the 1980s, Ip released five albums with a local producer.
 After complaining about the direction of the Cantopop industry and falling out with her then label, Black and White, Ip chose to retire from music in 1988 and went into semi-retirement, with occasional roles in movies.
 She returned to the Cantopop scene in 2002 with an EP, which, along with a live recording of her 2002 concert in Hong Kong, were both released by Universal Music Group.
 In the mid-90s, she teamed up with male star Andy Hui to produce the hit duet "教我如何不愛他" (lit.
 "Teach me how not to love him") and again in 2004 for the award-winner "美中不足" (lit.
 "A minor defect in something otherwise perfect").